lvshrd/equity-research-api/README.md

+# Equity Research API

+An API service for generating equity research reports using LLM technology.

+## Features
+- Generate comprehensive equity research reports for companies
+- Convert reports to PDF format
+- API authentication
+- Asynchronous task processing

+## API Endpoints
+- `/tasks`: Create a new task to generate a report.
+- `/tasks/{task_id}`: Get the status of a task.
+- `/reports/{task_id}`: Download the generated report.

+## Tech Stack
+- FastAPI for building the API
+- Celery for asynchronous task processing
+- Redis for task queue
+- MySQL for storing task and report data
+- Anthropic for generating reports
+- WeasyPrint for converting reports to PDF format
 ## Environment Setup
 1. You need to have a MySQL database installed on your local machine.
 2. Run the following command to create a new conda environment and install the required packages